-Pharmaceuticals can be safely buried in an engineered landfill, as long as adequate security is in place.

-Where engineered landfills are not available AND immobilization isn't a possibility...

-Pharmaceuticals should not be dumped in an uncontrolled dump site.
-Humanitaria actors should pursue other disposal options.
-Disposing non-immobilized pharmace waste on uncontrolled landfills or dumpsites poses the risk of environmental contamination as well as the exposes risks to humans as products may be picked u resold or consumed by other people.
+Where engineered landfills are not available Pharmaceuticals should be fully immobilized prior to dumping in an uncontrolled dumpsite.
+Where immobilization isn't a possibility Pharmaceuticals can be safely buried in an engineered landfill, as long as adequate security is in place.
+Where engineered landfills are not available AND immobilization isn't a possibility Pharmaceuticals should not be dumped in an uncontrolled dump site.
+Humanitarian actors should pursue other disposal options.
+Disposing non- immobilized pharmaceutical waste on uncontrolled landfills or dumpsites poses the risk of environmental contamination as well as the exposes risks to humans as products may be picked up, resold or consumed by other people.